oxmc/OS-Detect.js/README.md

 ## Options:

-OSDetect only has 1 option as of now, debug: true or false
+OS-Detect only has 1 option as of now, debug: true or false

 Prints the OS info in the console:
 ```html